amirhanov/backgroundVideo/README.md

 ## Example

 To run the example project, clone the repo, and run scheme from **.xcodeproj**.
+You can see tutorial for this project on [YouTube](https://www.youtube.com/watch?v=uI0fQ0J48Lc).

 ## Installation